abijeet-dhillon/swe_capstone_project/docs/logs/team-log.md

 ### 6. Additional Context

 This week marked a major milestone — completing the core components of the Local Analysis Layer, which now supports multiple file formats.
 The analyzers share a consistent design pattern, making future integration into the categorization and visualization modules straightforward.
+We also connected the parser to the categorizer and implemented a user configuration storage system.

 The team also worked on documenting testing procedures and improving module readability to support easier collaboration and merging.